A Mean-Field Control Problem of Optimal Portfolio Liquidation with Semimartingale Strategies: Model and main results

 {We also assume that the child order flow is mean-reverting and that it increases linearly in the expected traded volume $\mathbb E[x_0] - \bE[X_t]$.
 In other words, we assume that the impact process satisfies \eqref{price2}.
 The trader's control problem at time $t \in [0,T]$ is thus given by }

 subject to the state dynamics

-where the set of admissible trading strategies is given by
+where the set of admissible trading strategies is given by.

 { \begin{remark} \begin{itemize} \item[i)] We assume that large block trades increase the rate of child order arrivals but do not trigger ``block child orders''.
 Block trades following block trades would be executed at very unfavorable prices.
-Hence, it is natural to assume that other traders would not submit block trades in response to observed block trades but much rather increase their order submission rates. \item[ii)] Models in which market dynamics depend on expected trading rates or trading volumes have been considered in the liquidation literature before.
-Acciaio et al \cite{ABC-2018} and Fu and Horst \cite{FH-2020} consider models in which the benchmark price depends on the large trader's expected trading rate, i.e. the ``market's expectation'' about the trader's current activity.
-Fu et al \cite{FHX1} consider a model similar to our where the dynamics depend on the large trader's expected ``overall'' activity.
-Cay\'e and Muhle-Karbe \cite{Caye-2016} consider a model with self-exciting order flow where ``other (e.g., predatory) traders augment the order flow [...] of the large trader by a [linear] factor depending on $x_0 - X_t$''. \end{itemize} \end{remark} }
+Hence, it is natural to assume that other traders would not submit block trades in response to observed block trades but much rather increase their order submission rates. \item[(ii)] Cay\'e and Muhle-Karbe \cite{Caye-2016} consider a model with self-exciting order flow where ``other (e.g., predatory) traders augment the order flow of the large trader by a linear factor depending on $x_0 - X_t$''.
+Since theirs is a deterministic model there is no difference between traded and expected traded volume.
+By contrast, we allow for stochastic trading strategies.
+For the reasons outlined above this suggests to use expected rather than actual trading volume as a measure for own impact on child order flow. \end{itemize} \end{remark} }